An Ensemble Learning Framework for Model Fitting and Evaluation in Inverse Linear Optimization: Introduction

-To combat the potential over-fit of individual predictions, we consider an ensemble of predictions that are fed into a single inverse optimization model that generates a single treatment plan.
-Each machine learning model is trained on historical treatment plans to learn to predict doses that an oncologist would approve.
-The biases of different models to subsets of the criteria imitates the biases of different clinicians that lead them to prefer one plan over another, even though they all aim to satisfy the same clinical criteria.
-The inverse optimization model represents a consensus-building treatment planner that constructs plans that compromise between predictions (clinicians), with the aim of satisfying aggregate metrics better than any traditional model.
+\comm{ We propose a natural alternative, which has not been previously considered, to obtain plans that better fit all of the clinical criteria.
+Analogous to an ensemble learning model combining weak predictors to form a better estimate, we harness a set of prediction models into an ensemble inverse optimization model that yields a single optimal treatment plan (see Figure~\ref{fig:kbp_pipeline}b).
+Differences in the prediction models imitate the biases of different clinical experts that may lead them to suggest different plans for a given patient, even though they all aim to satisfy the same clinical criteria.
+Our inverse optimization model is a consensus-building treatment planner whose plans compromise between predictions to satisfy aggregate metrics better than any individual model. }